Updated May 25th, 2018

-Why should I wait for the 2018?
+Why should I buy a 2018?

-Because it bundles all Honda has learned about the minivan and promises to widen its lead over the competition for driving enjoyment.
-It should maintain the brand’s high quality and resale ratings, and is designed to continue its appeal to upscale minivan buyers.
-Final specs on the ’18 model were not released in time for this report, but basic dimensions change little, and seating for up to eight remains.
-Honda’s redesign focused on refinement, connectivity, and safety.
-Indeed, it claims to have addressed one of the outgoing Odyssey’s demerits by applying extensive sound-deadening efforts to make this the quietest minivan on the market.
-And it equips every ’18 Odyssey except the entry-level LX version with autonomous emergency braking, a key driver assist not previously available on any Odyssey.
-Waiting for the ’18 also gets you more flexible second-row seating, a more advanced suspension, and access to the first 10-speed automatic transmission in the class.
+Because it bundles all Honda has learned about the minivan and further widens its lead over the competition for driving enjoyment.
+It promises to maintain the brand’s high quality and resale ratings, and to continue appealing to upscale minivan buyers.

+The wheelbase (distance between front and rear axles) is unchanged, but the body is 0.7-inches narrower for better aerodynamics and the roofline is about an inch higher.
+Seating for up to eight remains.
+Honda’s redesign focuses on refinement, connectivity, and safety.
+Indeed, it addresses one of the outgoing Odyssey’s demerits by applying extensive sound-deadening, making this the quietest minivan on the market.
+And it equips every ’18 Odyssey, except the entry-level LX version, with autonomous emergency braking, a key driver assist not previously available on any Odyssey.
+The ’18 also gets you more flexible second-row seating, a more advanced suspension, and access to the first 10-speed automatic transmission in the class.

-Should I buy a 2017 model instead?
+Should I wait for the 2019 model instead?

-Will the styling be different?
+Is the 2018 styling different?